 Send out an email reminder the day before to make sure everyone knows how to log in.
 If there are any user names, passwords and log in instructions, make sure they have those in the email.
 You could also remind them to have their party decor and a champagne glass if you are having a toast.
 If you are playing shower games, make sure they have the game cards ahead of time and they are ready with pencil and paper.

 If you have technically challenged guests, see if there is someone in the household or someone who can call them to help walk them through the steps.
+Some party goers also use voice such as amazon echo to get started.

 Practice makes perfect